EdDuran/WireShark-ScreenLogic-Dissector/README.md

 # WireShark-ScreenLogic-Dissector
-WireShark Dissector for the WIreShark Protocol Analyzer
+WireShark Dissector for the WireShark Protocol Analyzer

+The ScreenLogic Dissector decodes network packets from the Pentair ScreenLogic Protocol Adapter.
+TCP Port 80